majestyz3/vault-stack/README.md

   cd ~/data && \
   git clone git@github.com:ykhemani-demo/vault-stack.git && \
   cd vault-stack

+# The stack scripts use the `TOP` environment variable to locate
+# configuration and data directories.
+By default `stack.sh` sets `TOP`
+# to the directory containing this repository.
+If you prefer a
+# different location, export `TOP` or edit `.env` before running the
+# scripts.
 ```

 4. Obtain and place a Vault Enterprise license in `license/vault.hclic`.